-The new generation of Charger debuted for the 2006 model year as a sedan, a departure from earlier generations which were largely coupes.
-This new model was considered half-sedan and half-muscle car; its design undoubtedly took cues from the more muscular look of earlier generations.
-It featured rear-wheel drive or all-wheel drive and offered two V6s and two Hemi V8s.
+The sixth generation of Charger debuted for the 2006 model year as a four-door sedan, a departure from earlier generations which were largely coupes.
+This new LX platform was considered a half-sedan and half-muscle car; its design undoubtedly took cues from the more muscular look of earlier generations and Charger models.
+It featured rear-wheel-drive or all-wheel-drive and offered two V6s and two Hemi V8s.
 Transmission choices included a four- and five-speed automatic.
-The 250-horsepower, 3.5-liter V6 was in the base trims, while a 5.7-liter Hemi V8 put out 340 horsepower through 2008.
+The 250-horsepower, 3.5-liter V6 was in the base trims, while a 5.7-liter V8 Hemi engine put out 340 horsepower through 2008.
 In 2009, this went up slightly to 368.
-A 6.1-liter V8 on the SRT-8 model put out 425 horsepower.
+A 6.1-liter V8 on the Charger SRT8 model put out 425 horsepower.

 1982 - 1987 Dodge Charger (L-Body 5th Generation)